-In many cases, the above requirements are difficult for a grandparent to meet.
+In many cases, the above requirements are challenging for a grandparent to meet.
 This, however, does not preclude a grandparent from having any custodial time.
 Grandparents who do not meet the requirements for standing for primary physical custody may meet the requirements for standing for partial physical custody.

-For many grandparents seeking custody, custodial rights are commonly obtained under the second situation, above.
+For many grandparents seeking custody, custodial rights are commonly obtained under the second situation above.

 We understand that grandparents’ rights in Pennsylvania regarding child custody can be complex, so we offer our services to those in need.
 Our experienced attorneys will listen to you and provide the best solutions possible.

 Buzgon Davis Law Offices has a deep local history and connections to the community, representing families in PA for years.
 If you are placed in a situation as a grandparent where you are interested in seeking custodial rights, contact us now to schedule a consultation!

 : unlink(C:\inetpub\vhosts\buzgondavis.com\httpdocs\wordpress/wp-content/uploads/wpcf7_uploads/74880714656b59a3140f9.tmp): Permission denied in C:\inetpub\vhosts\buzgondavis.com\httpdocs\wordpress\wp-includes\functions.php on line 2300